What that actually means in practice

 Higher contribution margin

-CAC payback improves when the company stops treating every dollar of revenue as equally valuable.
+CAC payback improves the moment a company stops treating every dollar of revenue as equally valuable.

 The first move is usually segmentation.
-A blended CAC payback number hides the truth.
-One segment may pay back quickly and expand; another may consume sales time, onboarding time, support capacity, and discounting without ever becoming profitable.
+A blended payback number hides the truth.
+One segment may pay back quickly and expand; another may eat sales time, onboarding time, support capacity, and discounting without ever turning profitable.

 |---|---|---|---|